By Mexico specialist Chris

 San Cristóbal de la Casas has many excellent places to stay, but Guayaba Inn gets my vote.
 Situated in the town's traditional El Cerillo quarter, a ten-minute walk from the central zone, it's impeccably clean and has a pleasant patio surrounded by orchids.
 Rooms feature four-poster beds, spacious en suites and the owners’ artwork.

-Visit archaeological sites with a private guide
+Visit archeological sites with a private guide

 The drive from San Cristóbal de la Casas to the ruins at Palenque lasts around five hours, taking you from Chaiapas' highlands via pine forests and some startlingly bright blue waterfalls (the Aguas Azul) to finish in tropical jungle.